 Until I got the chance to tinker with it, this light was light by a number of individual warm-white LED chips placed on a simple circuit.
 It wasn't dimmable, I couldn't set a timer without using a plug-in timer switch, and neither could I remotely control it (once he's dropped off I want to be able to switch the light off completely).
 Obviously, something had to change.

 The original circuit board was placed on a raised platform inside the polar bear shaped enclosure.
 The hollow bottom on the underside of that platform fit perfectly to a LOLIN (previously WEMOS) D1 mini.
 Luckily, I still had a couple lying around, so that was what I used.
-To allow for more LEDs to be placed inside the light and to have a more even lighting, I glued a toilet roll to the platform because sometimes the simplest solution is the best solution (and I don’t own a 3D printer).
+To allow for more LEDs to be placed inside the light, and to have a more even lighting, I glued a toilet roll to the platform.
+Every so often, the simplest solution is the best solution (and I don't own a 3D printer).
 Before wrapping the LED strip around it, I added a couple of layers of tin foil.
 I managed to convince myself that it would help with the cooling of the WS2812B LEDs, but I doubt it will make much of a difference.

 I used a capacitor I managed to desolder from an old exercise bike, but I left out the level shifter as I had none at hand and I wanted the project to be finished by nightfall.
 But the fact that my wire going from the ESP8266 board to the first WS2812B LED was only about 5 cm long gave me confidence that it would work out.